yagebin79386/PythonMicroservice/README.md

 # FastAPI MySQL Blog API

-This is a simple RESTful API for managing blog articles and user authentication, built with **FastAPI** and **SQLModel**.
+Use RESTful API for managing blog articles and user authentication, built with **FastAPI** and **SQLModel**.
 It connects to a MySQL database for storing user and article data.

 ## Features